 Allow the paste to remain on the surfaces for an hour or longer.
 The paste may turn brown as it absorbs excess oil.
 Then use a damp microfiber cloth to wipe away the paste and the gunk.
 Use toothpicks to remove any build-up caught in seams or crevices.

 Allow the waffle maker to dry before storing it.

 - Do not use cooking spray to coat the grid plates.
 It will build-up over time and leave a sticky residue.
-If the waffles are sticking, brush on a bit of vegetable oil with a pastry brush.

 - Never submerge a waffle maker in water.